What does it mean to be sanctified?

 To be sanctified means that God’s Word has had an effect on us.
 It is “through the word” that God cleanses us and makes us holy (Ephesians 5:26; John 17:17).

 God invites us sinners to come to Him “just as we are” and receive His mercy and forgiveness.
 When we are saved, the Holy Spirit begins His amazing work of transforming us into the image and likeness of Christ.
 To be sanctified means that God loves us too much to let us stay the same.

 The apostle’s prayer is for all believers, everywhere: “May God himself, the God of peace, sanctify you through and through.
 May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ” (1 Thessalonians 5:23).

-Recommended Resources: Pleasing God: Discovering the Meaning and Importance of Sanctification by R.C.
-Sproul and Logos Bible Software.
+Recommended Resource: Pleasing God: Discovering the Meaning and Importance of Sanctification by R.C.
+Sproul

 What is sanctification?
 What is the definition of Christian sanctification?

 What is glorification?

 Questions about the Christian Life